aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-01.en.md

 ## Access Pattern Validations

 Task 3.1 implements a validation step that verifies your DynamoDB design supports all identified access patterns from the requirements analysis.
-This validation process serves as a quality assurance checkpoint, detecting potential AI-generated artifacts that don't correspond to actual system requirements—a common issue in AI-assisted development where models may extrapolate beyond provided specifications.
+This validation process serves as a quality assurance checkpoint, detecting potential AI-generated artifacts that don't correspond to actual system requirements — a common issue in AI-assisted development where models may extrapolate beyond provided specifications.

 Following validation, you'll receive a table-by-table analysis of your data model.
 Before proceeding, review the generated design document at `artifacts/stage-02/dynamodb_data_model.md` to understand the proposed architecture.